 Agadir Imchguiguiln – Chtouka Ait Baha

 Agadir Imchguiguiln, one of the oldest “igoudar” in the region, stands proudly in the country of Ait Baha, situated very close to Agadir.
 This agadir boasts a remarkable feature: a large corridor created by two spectacular rows of cottages.
-These cottages were historically utilized to safeguard food, harvests, as well as jewels and valuable documents.
+These cottages historically safeguarded food, harvests, jewels, and valuable documents.
 This walled granary dates back to 750 years.
 Recent restoration work has allowed for the renovation of approximately thirty huts, the center plaza, a mosque, and outbuildings, all while adhering to Anti-Atlas construction techniques.

 Agadir Tasguent – Tafraoute

-One of the most stunning igoudar of the anti-atlas mountains may be found northeast of Tafraout.
+One of the most stunning igoudar in the Anti-Atlas Mountains lies northeast of Tafraout.
 Agadir Tasguent has been around for nearly 350 years.
 Tasguent is one of the Anti-Atlas’ largest and best maintained sites.
 The agadir is mounted 6 floors high because to the space constraints of the relief chosen.
 Its architecture is stunning.
 The agadir has three courtyards connected by two covered corridors.
 The first tunnel provides access to the first two courtyards as well as the central square.
 Hundreds of cottages line its walls, which you reach by climbing stone platforms serving as stairs.

 Ifri Imadidane Collective Granary

 Ifri Imadidene’s granary is one of the few remaining collective granaries under rock and partly troglodyte.
 The granary of Ifri Imadidene, located 17 kilometers from Taliouine on the road to Ouarzazate, is a regional architectural treasure.
 The granary is situated beneath the water source that originates on the plateau.
-It is isolated from the village by cereal and almond tree fields.
+It sits isolated from the village, surrounded by fields of cereal and almond trees.

 The primary function of the Anti-Atlas granaries.
 Was to store surplus agricultural produce, ensuring a constant food supply for the local communities.
 These structures played a critical role in maintaining food security during times of scarcity and acted as centralized hubs for trade and distribution.
 Beyond their utilitarian function, these berber granaries were also symbolic of societal prosperity.
 They also played a vital role in the religious and cultural practices of ancient civilizations.